poseidon-framework/poseidon-framework.github.io/trident.md

                            (default: Other)
   --outFormat FORMAT       the format of the output genotype data: EIGENSTRAT or
                            PLINK.
-  --onlyGeno               Should only the resulting genotype data be returned?
-                           This means the output will not be a Poseidon package.
-  -o,--outPackagePath DIR  Path to the output package directory.
-This is
+  -o,--outPackagePath DIR  Path for the converted genotype files to be written
-                           optional: If no path is provided, then the output is written to the directories where the input genotype data file (.bed/.geno) is stored. (default: Nothing) --removeOld              Remove the old genotype files when creating the new ones.
+                           to.
+If a path is provided, only the converted genotype files are written out, with no change of the original package.
+If no path is provided, genotype files will be converted in-place, including a change in the POSEIDON.yml file to yield an updated valid package (default: Nothing) --removeOld              Remove the old genotype files when creating the new ones.
   --outPlinkPopName MODE   Where to write the population/group name into the FAM